Very basic guidelines for photography

 "The best camera is the one you have with you" - someone who doesn't mind being quoted, hopefully

-0. I can't stress this one enough: lighting most certainly matters more than the camera quality itself (honestly any DSLR newer than 2008, a point & shoot made after 2010, or maybe even a smartphone from 2020 will suffice - even if you don't aim at the outdated lo-fi look), and possibly more than you assume.
+0. I can't stress this one enough: lighting most certainly matters more than the camera quality itself (honestly any DSLR newer than 2008, a point & shoot made after 2010, or maybe even a smartphone from 2020+ will suffice - even if you don't aim at the outdated lo-fi look), and possibly more than you assume.
 Quick tip: consider soft lighting for safe portraits and hard flash for dramatic shadows.
+(Also, this should be obvious, but aim for highest and rawest quality from the start - this means no weird phone app filters.
+You'll get there manually if you want, it's worth it.)

 1. Parameter cheat sheet: